Computer Science

 Let's propose an Evolutionary Algorithm experiment; say we already have a framework in place (like the Secret Message framework we previously implemented).
 How difficult would it be to completely switch problem instances?

 First, we need another problem instance.
 Our previous problem instance was pretty straightforward: it had one local optimum.
-Let's take on a problem with many local optimum, such as the 3-SAT problem.
+Let's take on a problem with many local optima, such as the 3-SAT problem.

 The premise of 3-SAT is simple.
 From a global pool of variables ($x_1$, $x_2$, $\ldots$, $x_n$), we have a basic clause of three variables or-ed together (signified by $\vee$):